v8/v8.dev/src/features/atomics.md

                       /* old value >>> */  AsyncLock.LOCKED,
                       /* new value >>> */  AsyncLock.UNLOCKED);
   if (oldValue != AsyncLock.LOCKED) {
-    throw new Error("Tried to unlock while not holding the mutex");
+    throw new Error('Tried to unlock while not holding the mutex');
   }
   Atomics.notify(this.i32a, AsyncLock.INDEX, 1);
 }